xyproto/zsnes/README.md

 #### SDL Port

 - Low performance due to differences in surface sizes (internal and SDL), make both the same size.
 - OpenGL code is awful, incomprehensible, stupid and awful again.
 We must fix it.
 - Support overscan in games like DQ5.

 #### Windows port

 - OpenGL, or Direct3D support would be nice (we have the source for OpenGL but it needs to be integrated into the main tree, any takers?)
 - Windows port should be converted to Direct3D from DirectDraw 7.0.
 - Windows sound code needs to be rewritten to reflect the SDL port.

 #### Compatibility

+- Games not working:
+  - Guikuden 1
-- Game not working - Guikuden 1, Cu-On-Pa (and loads more)
+  - Cu-On-Pa
+  - Loads more
+- Graphics Glitches:
-- Graphics Glitches - Killer Instinct (black background), FF3 (Range Time Over and other sprite trouble), Tactic Ogre (Menus), lots of others...
+  - Killer Instinct (black background)
+  - FF3 (Range Time Over and other sprite trouble)
+  - Tactic Ogre (Menus)
+  - Lots of others
+- Special Chips:
+  - DSP1 (99% done)
+  - DSP3 (50% done)
-- Special Chips - DSP1 (99% done), DSP3 (50% done), DSP4 (99% done)
+  - DSP4 (99% done)
+  - SA-1 (95% done)
-      SA-1 (95% done), SPC7110 (Needs decompression)
+  - SPC7110 (Needs decompression)
+  - SFX1/2 (95% done)
-      SFX1/2 (95% done), Seta 11 (25% done),
+  - Seta 11 (25% done)
-      Seta 18 (1% done), BS-X (50% done).
+  - Seta 18 (1% done)
+  - BS-X (50% done)

 #### Timing engine

 - Convert counter to 32-bit. (assigned to pagefault).
 - Fix 65816 timing and take into consideration cycle differences in 8/16-bit mode, branches etc.

 #### Graphics Engine

 - Fix some windowing/sub-screen sprite problems that are still present in the new graphics engine.
 Probably pagefault will have to do this.